 In the three years since it was founded, the Electrotheatre has unveiled 46 new works, directed both by top Russian directors, as well as directors making their debut.

 Konstantin Bogomolov, a luminary of contemporary Russian theatre, transformed Thomas Mann’s The Magic Mountain into a radical artistic gesture.
 Philipp Grigoryan transposed Moliere’s Tartuffe into a tragic Russian tale — the production is currently nominated for three Golden Mask awards.
 Film director Alexander Zeldovich staged Psychosis, after Sarah Kane’s play, using video animation by the famous art group AES+F. Vladimir Kosmachevsky and designer Yuri Kharikov composed an expressionist performance about the death of civilization on the basis of E.T.A.
 Hauptmann’s play Before Sunset.
 It received a Moskovsky Komsomolets newspaper award.
-Inna Dulerain’s multi-disciplinary project, Songs of the P-tsa, with participation of contemporary artists from Taiwan, Greece and Great Britain, demonstrates the openness of the Electrotheatre to different kinds of arts.
+Inna Dulerain’s multi-disciplinary project, Songs From Oblivion with participation of contemporary artists from Taiwan, Greece and Great Britain, demonstrates the openness of the Electrotheatre to different kinds of arts.
 Director Oleg Dobrovolsky reinterpreted the Friedrich Durrenmatt’s well-known play The Visit as a myth about the limits of power.
 A trio of young Russian directors composed The Seagull — a lively experiment in deconstructing Chekhov’s play, wherein each of the directors played the role of Treplev.
 Nilo Cruz’s Anna in the Tropics, of Broadway fame, was given a sophisticated dramatic treatment by director Alexander Ogaryov.
 In his directing debut Roman Drobot staged Hristo Boytchev’s The Colonel Bird to explore traumatic aspects of war in contemporary Europe.

 The theatre’s newly-built Small stage, which opened in September 2016, has already hosted 12 directing debuts: Faryatyev’s Fantasy by Alla Sokolova as directed by Yevgeny Bednyakov; Klim Kozinsky’s Idiotology, based on Dostoyevsky’s novel The Idiot; Polina Fractall’s interpretation of The Mark on the Wall by Virginia Woolf; Love Machines staged by Maria Chirkova on the basis of a poem by philosopher Keti Chukhrov; Bunin, a staging by Svetlana Prokhorova of stories by Ivan Bunin; Georgy Grishchenkov production of For a Wise Man, based on a play by Alexander Ostrovsky; Garcia Lorca’s The House of Bernarda Alba, directed by Alisa Seletskaya; Zoikina’s Apartment, a play by Mikhail Bulgakov directed by Olga Lukichyova; A Boring Story, based on a Chekhov story and directed by Vasily Skvortsov; Racine’s tragedy Andromaque staged by Leisan Faizullina; and Alexander Belousov’s opera Maniozis.